FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

  - Be concise
  - Step down considerately

-## Roles
+## License

 In general, in whatever capacity that you contribute we encourage all promotion related materials to have a [Creative Commons](https://creativecommons.org/licenses/).
 This allows us to forever (hah!) (re-)use the content that is created by contributors.

 We also encourage for all the sources to be released with a similar license.
-By sharing your techniques, fellow community members can gain insights and learn from your creative process.
+By sharing your sources and techniques fellow community members can gain insights and learn from your creative process.
+One example is the [extensive guide](https://wiki.faforever.com/en/Development/Mapping), on creating maps.
+Including the use of [procedural software](https://wiki.faforever.com/en/Development/Mapping/Gaea).

+## Roles

 If you're interested in contributing then come in and introduce yourself on the official [Discord server](https://discord.gg/DCNr4cvejN) in the [#promo-public](https://discord.gg/DCNr4cvejN).